ttu-jherron/web-dev-final-project/README.md

 # Web-Dev-Final-Project
-This is a project that Emmerson Smith and I came up with in Web Development.
+This is a project that Emerson Smith and I came up with in Web Development.
 This is a full stack website that will be used to allow students to post reviews about their teammates to their professor and their revised comments will then go to their teammates.

 # Branch Structure
 We will follow a structured Git workflow to ensure smooth collaboration and a clean, organized repository.
 Our main branches: